|Overview||Industrial/Organizational Psychology||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions||FAQs|

 We take all parts of your application into consideration.
 There is no one score that would disqualify you from admission.
 However, competitive applicants will be strong in multiple areas of their application.
 It is useful to have strong GRE scores, a 3.0 or above on your undergraduate transcript, research experience, work experience, good letters of recommendation, etc. However, we have more qualified candidates than spots in the program and ultimately, cannot guarantee admission for any individual.

 Applicants can enter their N number on the Supporting Materials Tracking System to find out if we’ve received your materials.

 The Forensic specialization and Social and Consumer specialization are housed under our General Psychology Masters program.
-Please fill out the General Psychology Application here: NYU GSAS Online Application
+Please fill out the General Psychology Application here: NYU GSAS Application Resource Center

 Applications close at 5 PM EST/EDT the day of the deadline.
 If the deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

 No, we do not require the Psychology subject test.